ChurchSuite/churchsuite-api/patterns/images.md

-# Images over the ChurchApp API
+# Images over the ChurchSuite API

 A number of our API endpoints provide a means of accessing the images related to a resource, e.g. contact, child or small group images.
 A sample response when requesting the JSON response for a small group may contain the following: